libbyk000/pocket-grocer/USERMANUAL.md

 ```

 ### How to build/run
-To build/run the system, navigate to the root directory of the pocket-grocer repo and run:
+To build/run the system, navigate to the root directory of the pocket-grocer repo in your terminal and run:
 ```
 npm start
 ```
 Now visit localhost:8000 in your browser of choice, and you should see the front end of the Pocket Grocer website and can begin interacting!

+PLEASE NOTE THAT IN ORDER FOR THE SYSTEM TO WORK, YOU NEED TO ALSO RUN THE BACKEND LOCALLY.
+PLEASE SEE THEIR [USER DOCUMENTATION](https://github.com/shaurya2109/pg-backend/blob/master/UserDocumentation.md) FOR INSTRUCTIONS.
 ### How to use the system
 1. Create an account on our sign up page.
 2. Log in with your created credentials.